sajjadGG/book-python/pandas/dataframe/sample.rst

 * 0.5 is 50%
 * 1.0 is 100%

+`n` number or fraction random rows with and without repetition:

 .. code-block:: python
-    :caption: `n` number or fraction random rows with and without repetition

     df.sample()
     #                  Morning      Noon   Evening  Midnight